PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 An Arduino Nano will be used to read out the serial-bus of the Xiaomi Mi Scooter.
 The speedometer will be monitored if there are any the push offs with your feed.
 When there is a push, the throttle will be opened to 100% for 5 seconds and then goes to 1% (0% is regen breaking).
-When the breakhandle is being touched the throttle will be released immediately.
-Also the Mi scooter itself disables the throttle also in case of breaking.
+When the brakehandle is being touched the throttle will be released immediately.
+Also the Mi scooter itself disables the throttle also in case of braking.

 # Hardware